Caffeine is one of the most reliable and effective ways to perform better and stay alert during the day or into the night.

 How we ranked

-To formulate our caffeine pill rankings, we made a list of all the currently-available products that delivered an adequate dose of caffeine for cognitive and physical performance.
+To formulate our caffeine pill rankings, we made a list of all the currently-available products that delivered caffeine, then started narrowing the field with the following criteria.

 Minimum effective doses of caffeine start to show up at about one to three mg of caffeine per kg of body mass, so a 50 kg person (~110 pounds) would need at least 100 mg of caffeine to start seeing significant physical and cognitive performance benefits.